 You may also get plenty of sponsored post offers when your blog gets popular.
 Don’t accept them as long as the service or product you are promoting returns value to your readers.

-Said simply, there is no enough content on the web to feed the
+There is not enough content on the web to feed the ever-growing content consumers.